jasobih/FrImmich/README.md

 In essence, `Frimmich` ensures Frigate *knows who people are* based on your Immich data, while Frigate+ helps Frigate *see and understand faces better* in your unique setup.
 Together, they provide a powerful and accurate facial recognition solution for your self-hosted NVR.

+## Optimizing Face Recognition Accuracy

+While Frimmich efficiently transfers named faces from Immich to Frigate, it's important to understand how Frigate's face recognition works best.
+The Frigate developers recommend training with a limited number of high-quality, *diverse* images (typically 2-5 per person).

+**Why this is important:**

+*   **Real-world vs. Ideal Images:** Immich often contains high-resolution, front-facing photos taken in ideal conditions.
+Frigate, however, processes images from security cameras, which are often lower resolution, taken at various angles, in different lighting, and sometimes partially obscured.
+*   **Avoiding Over-training:** Using too many "perfect" images can lead to a model that is over-optimized for ideal conditions and performs poorly on the varied, less-than-perfect images from your cameras, resulting in false positives or negatives.

+**Recommendations for Frimmich Users:**

+To achieve the best recognition accuracy in Frigate, consider the following:

+1.  **Curate Immich Faces:** If possible, manually select 2-5 images per person in Immich that represent a good variety of angles, lighting conditions, and expressions.
+These should ideally resemble the kind of images your Frigate cameras capture.
+2.  **Limit `MAX_FACES_PER_PERSON`:** In your `docker-compose.yml` or Docker run command, set the `MAX_FACES_PER_PERSON` environment variable to a small number (e.g., `5`).
+This will ensure Frimmich only syncs a limited, more manageable set of faces.
+3.  **Monitor Frigate's Performance:** After syncing, observe Frigate's recognition performance.
+If you notice frequent false positives or negatives, consider adjusting the images used for training.

+By being mindful of the quality and diversity of the training images, you can significantly improve Frigate's face recognition accuracy.

 ## Features

 - **Simple Web UI:** A clean interface to trigger and monitor the sync process.